At some point during their careers, most health writers will need to tackle health topics that are, er, awkward.

 Before I began this particular project, I could barely even say the words “vaginal health” out loud.
 But as time went on, the project earned the nickname “vaj” from its key stakeholders.
 And we all spoke about it as if it were as comfortable as an old shoe – becoming equally as fond of it.

-There are four key things I can pinpoint that helped me to relax into this topic.
+There are four key reasons I can pinpoint that helped me to relax into this health topic.

 #1 Background reading